WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 Both variations prevent unpremeditated maliciousness from Alice.
 However, they do not prevent narrow maliciousness that’s planned ahead of time.
 Alice could choose a particular fraudulent credential, establish a relationship, commit to the link secret used by that fraudulent credential, use the credential, and then abandon the DID.
 Therefore, this technique should not be used by itself.

-#### Biometrics
+#### Technique 5: Biometrics

 Biometrics can be used in conjunction with ZKP credentials in at least 3 different ways to prevent fraud.

-##### Strong disclosure
+##### 5.1 Strong disclosure

 This is the most obvious biometrics usage pattern: A photo or fingerprint is embedded in (or referenced by) a credential.
 On credential use, the prover shows that they are the legitimate holder by disclosing the biometric and matching it.

 This pattern of usage has obvious problems for privacy, because the biometric in the credential is a strong identifier for the holder.
 However, its privacy can be improved by introducing the role of a biometric service provider (BSP).
-Unlike the trusted third party witness advocated by the TP paper, the BSP doesn’t need to know the context of the interaction; their role is limited to attesting the relationship between prover and biometric.
+The BSP doesn’t need to know the context of the interaction; their role is limited to attesting the relationship between prover and biometric.
 This separation of responsibilities isn’t perfect; a BSP and verifiers could collude.
 Nonetheless, it embodies the principle of diffuse trust and may be worth doing in some cases.
-This technique is described in another paper submitted to the IEEE Spectrum special issue.
+This technique is described in a paper submitted to the upcoming <cite>IEEE Spectrum</cite> special issue scheduled for December 2019.

 Even without a BSP, using biometrics in full disclosure mode can be helpful when combined with deferred identification, as in the earlier example of loan prequalification followed by an actual loan application.
 If a fraudster knows that they will eventually have to disclose strong identifiers, and that one of them is a biometric, they are disincented from engaging in fraud during the earlier, anonymous stage of the interaction.

-#### Weak disclosure
+##### 5.2 Weak disclosure

 In this approach, a biometric is embedded in a credential, but its precision is deliberately made quite low, such that it matches a larger-than-normal target cohort.
 For example, a biometric might be made to match 1 out of 100 people in the general population, instead of 1 out of a billion.
 On credential use, the prover shows that they are probably the legitimate holder by disclosing the biometric and matching it.